tedbrandston/tedbrandston.github.io/Bluest eye.md

 ---

 Many years later I watched a TEDx talk where this guy told us to give ourselves the thumbs up when we had a bad memory.

+The idea is basically that you are trying to teach yourself new reaction to these memories.
+Instead of scolding yourself you signal to your body that everything is okay, you've got it under control.

+---

+Now I am Reading how emotions are made, which could probably be titled "How consciousness is made" without being too misleading.
+A lot of what she says I already had some understanding of, as someone generally interested in psychology and neuroscience:
+* our brains make predictions about the world, a model of what's going on, and we are interacting with that model more than we're interacting with the actual stuff in the world.
+* there are more neural pathways headed down from your "higher brain regions" to your sensory organs than from your senses up.
+There is evidence that your "upper brain" can override what you see, hear, etc.

+...